 Tax-loss harvesting is a key feature of both companies, and in this sphere they’re evenly matched.
 Take a close look at Wealthfront’s tax-saving features if you have $100,000 or more in your account.

-Wealthfront’s app enjoys better ratings, with a 4.4 in the Google Play store and 4.9 in the App Store.
+Wealthfront’s app enjoys better ratings, with a 4.9 in the Google Play and the App Store.
 Users say the app is easy to use, offers great account-linking options and presents a sleek interface.

 Bottom line on apps

-Both companies’ apps are highly regarded, though Wealthfront’s iOS app earns a higher user rating.
+Both companies’ apps are highly regarded, though Wealthfront earns a higher user rating.

 Bottom line on customer support